AI-ffinity/nmr_tutorials/Non_Uniform_Sampling/README.md

 # Algorithm comparison

 For processing of 3D spectra, one can afford to chose just about any reconstruction program without focussing on the implementation details.
-However for 4D, it is important that the method not only produces high quality frequency-domain data, but is also implemented in the resourse efficient way.
+However for 4D, it is important that the method not only produces high quality frequency-domain data, but is also implemented in the resource efficient way.

-Here we summarized strenths and pitfalls of several reconstruction methods we tried ourselves.
+Here we summarize strengths and pitfalls of several reconstruction methods we tried ourselves.

 |   Method      |NMR Pipe-based| RAM consumption |  Advantages   |  Disadvantages|  Time of full reconstruction (Ubiquitin)  |